 Diasporas Reimagined is an edited collection designed to showcase the breadth as well as cohesion of research on diasporas linked to the Leverhulme-funded Oxford Diasporas Programme.
-Featuring contributions from 45 authors, this collection is free to download as a PDF, either as a complete collection or as individual essays.
-Hard copies will so be available.
+Featuring contributions from 45 authors, the full collection is now available here (Diasporas Reimagined).
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 Drawing on a range of disciplines, including social anthropology, sociology, human geography, politics, international relations, development studies and history, Diasporas Reimagined depicts a world increasingly interconnected through migration, where sediments of previous encounters coexist in places, practices and personal and collective identities.